measurify/server/README.md

     sudo docker exec -it measurify pm2 show measurify

 ## Documentation

+For a detailed step by step guide on how to use Measurify, [click here](/quickstart/index.md)

 It is possible to get information about routes and data model from the following route: